cloudquery/cloudquery/website/pages/docs/deployment/ecs.md

 aws iam create-role --role-name <REPLACE_TASK_ROLE_NAME> --assume-role-policy-document file://task-role-trust-policy.json;
 ```

-Be sure to store the ARN of the IAM role you just created.
+Store the ARN of the IAM role you just created.
 You will need it in the next step.

-Create a new file named `data-access.json` with the following contents: Be sure to replace all of the placeholders with the appropriate values.
+Create a new file named `data-access.json` with the following contents:
 ``` json
 {
     "Version": "2012-10-17",